minio/docs/source/administration/console/subnet-registration.rst

 .. important::

-   Call Home requires an active SUBNET subscription.
+   Call Home requires an active Enterprise license.

 Use the :guilabel:`Call Home` section to enable or disable uploading either once-per-day health diagnostic reports or real-time error logs to SUBNET.
 The health reports and real-time logs are separate functions you can enable or disable separately.